pgmtx/YueScript/doc/docs/doc/README.md

 &emsp;And this code still works when you compile "your_yuescript_entry.yue"  to "your_yuescript_entry.lua" in the same path.
 In the rest YueScript files just use the normal **require** or **import**.
 The code line numbers in error messages will also be handled correctly.

 * **Case 2**
-Require YueScript module and rewite message by hand.
+Require YueScript module and rewrite message by hand.
 ```lua
 local yue = require("yue")
 local success, result = xpcall(function()